What is a scoring rubric?

 When should a scoring rubric be used?

-Rubrics can be used to classify and measure almost any product, activity or behavior, such as tests, essays, reports, portfolios, projects, oral presentations, performances, or group activities.
+Rubrics can be used to classify and measure almost any product, activity or behavior, such as essays, reports, portfolios, projects, oral presentations, skills evaluation, performances, or group activities.
 Once you have selected or developed an assessment tool or tools, you can create a rubric to define the expectations for the course/program/area you are assessing.

 How do I develop a scoring rubric?

 - Identify the characteristics of what you are assessing.
-In most cases, these will be specific stated learning outcomes.
+In most cases, these will be specific to a stated learning outcomes.
 Each rubric item will usually focus on a different skill or competency.
 Keep it simple, with perhaps 5-15 items stated in brief phrases.

 - Describe the best work you could expect using these characteristics.
 This describes the top range of your rubric.